We draw on deep backgrounds in economics and politics to bring you solutions that work in today’s political climate.

 Chris Walker – Associate

-Chris leads our infrastructure, housing and planning advisory work, having had 12 years’ experience as a senior civil servant in the Government Economic Service.
+Chris leads our infrastructure, housing and planning advisory work, having had 12 years’ experience as a senior economic adviser in the Government Economic Service.

 He worked as an economist in the Department for Communities and Local Government, where he led work on housing and planning policy.
 He also worked as an economist at HM Treasury, where he worked on property and taxation issues.